panlm/panlm.github.io/content/90-cloud9/setup-cloud9-for-eks.md

 ```toc
 ```

-## need a cloud9 instance in your region
+## spin up a cloud9 instance in your region
 - click [here](https://us-east-2.console.aws.amazon.com/cloudshell) to run cloud shell and execute code block, and go to your region and open cloud9

 ```sh